In Abtrac you can create a detailed progress claim invoice automatically from your job task and timesheet data.

 Tips for using Progress Claims

-If you have previously created an invoice for the project that was not a progress claim, you can adjust this previously invoiced amount, and optionally update the task fee estimate at the same time.
+If you have previously created an invoice for the job that was not a progress claim, you can adjust this previously invoiced amount, and optionally update the task fee estimate at the same time.

 Abtrac KB# 2085